 Alexi Kenney, Violin

 Violinist Alexi Kenney is forging a career that defies categorization, following his interests, intuition and heart.
-He is equally at home creating experimental programs and commissioning new works, soloing with major orchestras around the world, and collaborating with some of the most celebrated musicians of our time. received a 2016 Avery Fisher Career Grant and a 2020 Borletti-Buitoni Trust Award.
+He is equally at home creating experimental programs and commissioning new works, soloing with major orchestras around the world, and collaborating with some of the most celebrated musicians of our time.
+Kenney has received a 2016 Avery Fisher Career Grant and a 2020 Borletti-Buitoni Trust Award.

 Recent and upcoming highlights as soloist include appearances with the Cleveland Orchestra, San Francisco Symphony, Pittsburgh Symphony, Dallas Symphony, Detroit Symphony, Indianapolis Symphony, Gulbenkian Orchestra, St. Paul Chamber Orchestra, and Orchestre de la Suisse Romande.
 Kenney devoted the first part of 2023 to the debut of his new project Shifting Ground, bringing it to the Celebrity Series of Boston, Cal Performances, Princeton University Concerts, and the Phillips Collection.
 Shifting Ground intersperses seminal works for solo violin by J.S.
 Bach with pieces by Matthew Burtner, Georges Enescu, Nicola Matteis, Steve Reich, Paul Wiancko, and Du Yun, as well as new commissions by composers Salina Fisher and Angélica Negrón.